 Both formal and informal RSHE arising from pupils' questions are answered according to the age and maturity of the pupil(s) concerned.
 Questions do not have to be answered directly and can be addressed individually later.
-Lower Peover CE Primary School believes that individual teachers must use their skill and discretion in this area and refer to the Child Protection Coordinator if they are concerned.
+The school believes that individual teachers must use their skill and discretion in this area and refer to the Child Protection Coordinator if they are concerned.

-Lower Peover CE Primary School believes that RSHE should meet the needs of all pupils, answer appropriate questions, and offer support.
+Our school believes that RSHE should meet the needs of all pupils, answer appropriate questions, and offer support.
 In Jigsaw Pieces (lessons) that cover RSE provision, this should be regardless of their developing sexuality and be able to deal honestly and sensitively with sexual orientation and gender diversity, answer appropriate questions and offer support.
 LGBT+ bullying is dealt with strongly yet sensitively.
-Lower Peover CE Primary School liaises with parents/carers on this issue to reassure them of the content and context.
+The school liaises with parents/carers on this issue to reassure them of the content and context.